Joachim Gauck: Political views and reception

-Gauck supported the economic reforms initiated by the red-green government of Chancellor Gerhard Schröder.
-He also supported the 1999 NATO bombing of Yugoslavia, to end Yugoslav atrocities in Kosovo.
-He also supports the German military presence in Afghanistan.
-Gauck is a proponent of market economy, and is sceptical towards the occupy movement.
-In 2010, he said SPD politician Thilo Sarrazin had "demonstrated courage" in opening a debate on immigration.
-However, he criticized several of Sarrazin's views.
+Gauck supported the economic reforms initiated by the red-green government of Gerhard Schröder.
+He also supported the 1999 NATO bombing of Yugoslavia to end Yugoslav atrocities in Kosovo, and supports the German military presence in Afghanistan.
+Gauck is a proponent of market economy, and is sceptical towards the Occupy movement.
+In 2010, he said that SPD politician Thilo Sarrazin had "demonstrated courage" in opening a debate on immigration.
+He criticized several of Sarrazin's views.

-In an interview with Radio Free Europe/Radio Liberty in 2007, Gauck said that "we have to delegitimatize [the communist era] not only because of the many victims and criminal acts, but [also because] modern politics in the entire Soviet empire was basically taken backward."
-According to The Wall Street Journal, he "has dedicated his life to showing that the Soviet system's evils were no less than the Third Reich's."
+In an interview with Radio Free Europe/Radio Liberty in 2007, Gauck said that "we have to delegitimatize [the Communist era] not only because of the many victims and criminal acts, but [also because] modern politics in the entire Soviet empire was basically taken backward."
+According to The Wall Street Journal, he "has dedicated his life to showing that the Soviet system's evils were no less than the Third Reich's".
 In his 2012 book Freedom.
-A Plea, he outlines his thoughts on freedom, democracy, human rights and tolerance.

-In 2012, Gauck said that "Muslims who are living here are a part of Germany", but refused to say whether Islam was a part of Germany, as asserted by previous president Christian Wulff.
+A Plea, he outlines his thoughts on freedom, democracy, human rights, and tolerance.
+In 2012, Gauck said that "Muslims who are living here are a part of Germany"; he refused to say whether Islam was a part of Germany, as asserted by previous president Christian Wulff.
 The Central Council of Muslims in Germany welcomed the remarks.
 In May 2015, Gauck urged Germans to openly acknowledge that "millions of soldiers of the Red Army lost their lives during Nazi internment."

+In 2022, Gauck criticized Germany's policies towards Russia in the period after the Cold War, and said that "we should have listened to the voices of our eastern neighbours – Poles and the Baltic states as well as our Atlantic friends" when they warned about Russian aggression.